 Who is Affected?

 Post-Traumatic Stress Disorder (PTSD) doesn’t discriminate and can develop in any person at any age.
 We especially come across individuals and their families battling this illness within the military community.
-Whether it be our Veterans, Active Duty soldiers, Reservists, or National Guard members, the people affected goes beyond just those who are diagnosed.
-The friends, family and even co-workers of those diagnosed are also affected by PTSD.
-By keeping an open dialogue, education, and support from our communities, we can spread awareness and support those families in need.
+The people affected goes beyond just those who are diagnosed.
+Friends, family and even co-workers of those diagnosed are also affected by PTSD.
+We need to keep an open dialogue, provide education, and support our communities.
+Together, we can spread awareness and support those families in need.

-Having an open conversation about a topic so personal can be perceived as taboo or uncomfortable to most, but mental health is very important and should never be disregarded.
-The stigma behind people seeking out assistance for mental health and admitting they need help should never be a reason to turn a blind eye or stay hush hush about PTSD.
+Having an open conversation about a topic so personal can be perceived as taboo or uncomfortable to most.
+Mental health is very important and should never be disregarded.
+There is a stigma behind people seeking out assistance for mental health and admitting they need help.
+It should never be a reason to turn a blind eye or stay hush hush about PTSD.

 What Can You Do?

 Remember, not everyone suffering from PTSD show apparent symptoms.
-It can be your neighbor you see smiling every morning when leaving the house or your child who always tells you they are doing fine, or even your spouse who gives you a kiss goodnight and tells you constantly that they love you.
+It can be your neighbor you see smiling every morning when leaving the house.
+Maybe it’s your child who always tells you they are doing fine.
+It could even your spouse who gives you a kiss goodnight and tells you constantly that they love you.
 It’s vital to speak with a medical professional for those who have symptoms or have been diagnosed.

 Here are some tips on how to help someone with PTSD:

-- Positive reinforcement: Point out their positive qualities and praise their success.
+Point out their positive qualities and praise their success.
 They need to know they are being recognized and feel great about their accomplishments (no matter how big or small).
 Also, encourage them to surround themselves with others going through similar situations so they don’t feel alone.
 Support groups are a perfect setting for this.

-- Properly handle volatile episodes: People suffering from PTSD can take a heavy toll on loved ones and it’s important to try and remain as calm and levelheaded as possible when they go through a volatile episode.
+PTSD can take a heavy toll on loved ones.
+It’s important to try and remain as calm and levelheaded as possible when a loved one goes through a volatile episode.
 Try and give them space so they don’t feel cornered or threatened.
 Ask them how you can help them at that moment or get them out to a change in scenery.
 Most importantly, put safety first.
 Call 911 when needed or you fear your loved one may hurt themselves or others.

-There are many resources that can be found at www.nimh.nih.gov/findhelp.
-Know that you and your loved ones are never alone and it’s ok to ask for help.
+Know that you and your loved ones are never alone and it’s okay to ask for help.